Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/broken-backlinks.md

 ---
 title: Broken Backlinks Opportunity Documentation
-description: Sites Optimizer broken backlinks opportunity documentation.
+description: Learn about the broken backlinks opportunity and how to use it to improve traffic acquisition.
 badgeTrafficAcquisition: label="Traffic acquisition" type="Caution" url="../../opportunity-types/traffic-acquisition.md" tooltip="Traffic acquisition"
 ---